uncenter/uncenter.dev/README.md

   - `utils/plugins/`: plugins for 11ty, imported in various places - currently holds `shikier.js` for syntax highlighting and `markdown.js` as the Markdown library
 - `images/`: images for posts and pages, optimized during build
 - `src/`: the source files for 11ty
-  - `src/_data/`: data files - `inlined.js` holds minified CSS and JS files for inlining in templates, `lighthouse.js` fetches Lighthouse scores, `now.js` fetches the current date and time, and the other three JSON files hold metadata for projects and in general
+  - `src/_data/`: data files - `inlined.js` holds minified CSS and JS files for inlining in templates, `now.js` fetches the current date and time, and the other three JSON & JS files hold metadata for projects and in general
   - `src/_assets/`: static assets such as images, fonts, and icons, as well as the CSS and JS files
   - `src/posts/*.md`: blog posts, written in Markdown
   - `src/pages/`: root pages